fzero/lhl-lectures/w6d1-ruby-intro/topics.md

 We're going to jump right in, assuming that you've got a basic grasp of the language.
 That is to say that you're comfortable reading this (clean) language, not yet in writing complex programs with it yet.

+This class will deal with the basic features of Ruby and how it's different from Javascript.
+There will be a breakout later today that will deal exclusively with the OOP aspects of Ruby.

 ## Topics

 * How is Ruby conceptually different to JS & Node?